Irockasingranite/muninn/README.md

 and compile Muninn with
 ```
 cd ~/muninn
-cargo run
+cargo build --release
 ```
-and it should plot the data from `test.dat`.
+This should create an executable in target/release.